simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - default NACL allows all inbound and outbound ipv4 and ipv6 traffic
         - custom NACL denies all traffic by default, allows ipv4 by rule and ipv6 by rule (if VPC is configured with ipv6 cidr)
         - ordered rules, allows all by default, need to add explicit deny all after all the allow rules to make a whitelist
+        - default NACL allows all traffic by default
+        - custom NACLs denay all traffic by default
     - Security Groups
         - Changes to SGs are applied immediately
         - Can have multiple SGs per instance